Spring Garden Revival

 Contact Hull’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Hull.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
+Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
 Hull’s finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact:
+In the event of a spill, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works.
+Cleanup must prevent storm drain contamination, and all contaminated materials should be disposed of at hazardous waste events.
+Never dispose of fertilizer containers in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Hull Department of Public Works